vremenar/rpi-setup/README.md

 This is a backup script to backup docker compose file, all environment settings files and folders that are mounted for configuration to each container.
 You'll notice that there is a copy and tar used for backup of the files.
 I use copied files for fast restore and tar files for long term backup to external USB drive.
 Use one that you like most.

 # update-my-pi.sh
 This is my script to update RPi and also all containers.
 You'll notice I am using "down" to stop and remove all containers.
 That is on purpose as I had some issues with updating when old continers were not removed.
-It might have been something temporary but it does not
+It might have been something temporary but it does not hurt.

 # What's next
-## Traefik labels
-A good portion of docker-compose.yaml is used by labels required for Traefik.
-I plan to move that to dedicated YAML files out of docker-compose.yaml.
 ## Traefik TCP and UDP
 Currently Traefik only handles HTTP/S traffic.
 I plan to move all traffic (TCP and UDP) to Traefik.
 ## Traefik health checks